FRENCH MUSEUM

 Market

 To regain the 30 million visitors museums had in 2019, institutions are adapting by embracing social media trends and immersive exhibitions.
 Some are now creating child-focused exhibits to encourage active participation, moving away from passive, reading-only experiences.
 These new formats aim to make the visit more interactive, playful, and emotionally engaging.
-By doing so, museums hope to build stronger connections with younger audiences and turn occasional visitors into regular ones.

 LESS